skjolber/maven-cache-github-action/README.md

           step: save
 ```

-The second steps saves your cache even if the dependencies were only partially resolved.
+The second steps saves your cache even if the dependencies were only partially resolved:

+ * artifact transfers fails
+ * partial build

 ### Inputs

+Required:

-* `step` - Build step, i.e. `restore` or `save` (required).
+* `step` - Build step, i.e. `restore` or `save`

+Optional:

+* `key-path`: A list of files and wildcard patterns used to detect files which affects dependency cache content (default: **/pom.xml)
+* `cache-key-prefix`: Prefix for cache keys (default: maven-cache-github-action)
+* `wrapper`: Enable Maven wrapper cache (default: true, but skipped if `.mvn/wrapper/maven-wrapper.properties` is not present)
-* `depth` - Maximum git history depth to search for changes to build files (optional, default 100 commits).
+* `depth` - Maximum git history depth to search for changes to build files (default: 100 commits).
-* `upload-chunk-size` - The chunk size used to split up large files during upload, in bytes (optional).
+* `upload-chunk-size` - The chunk size used to split up large files during upload, in bytes.
-* `enableCrossOsArchive` - An optional boolean when enabled, allows windows runners to save or restore caches that can be restored or saved respectively on other platforms (optional, defaults to false).
+* `enableCrossOsArchive` - An optional boolean when enabled, allows windows runners to save or restore caches that can be restored or saved respectively on other platforms (defaults: false).

 ### Outputs